-On May 13, 2016, we entered into an Amended and Restated Term Loan Agreement (the "Amended and Restated Term Loan Agreement"), which amends and restates the Term Loan Agreement we entered into on November 10, 2015 with a syndicate of lenders.
-The Amended and Restated Term Loan Agreement provides for a \$1,530.0 million senior unsecured term loan facility composed of two tranches; (i) a \$1,005.0 million tranche of 3-year senior unsecured loans (the "3-Year Tranche") maturing on the 3-year anniversary of the closing date of the acquisition of KLA-Tencor subject to several conditions; and (ii) a \$525.0 million tranche of 5-year senior unsecured loans (the "5-Year Tranche") maturing on the 5-year anniversary of the closing date of the acquisition.
-The Amended and Restated Term Loan will terminate on October 20, 2016 if the merger has not been consummated by such date.
+On May 13, 2016, the Company entered into an Amended and Restated Term Loan Agreement (the "Amended and Restated Term Loan Agreement"), which amends and restates the Term Loan Agreement entered into on November 10, 2015, with a syndicate of lenders.
+The Amended and Restated Term Loan Agreement provides for a commitment of \$1,530.0 million senior unsecured term loan facility composed of two tranches (the "Commitments"): (1) a \$1,005.0 million tranche of three-year senior unsecured loans and (2) a \$525.0 million tranche of five-year senior unsecured loans.
+The Commitments automatically terminated on October 5, 2016, upon termination of the Agreement and Plan of Merger and Reorganization with KLA-Tencor Corporation (see Note 19 for additional detail).
+In conjunction with the termination of the Commitments, the Company released approximately \$3.7 million of loan issuance costs to loss on extinguishment of debt, a component of other expense, net in the year ended June 25, 2017.